KasperJanssens-TomTom/local_initial_load/README.md

  85472292-7602-463d-8965-0747bcff67a1 | GLB
 ```

 Index key is a mapping from id to dataset name.
-This dataset name is then used eventually in the localizer schema, again, more specificall the db_connection_settings
+This dataset name is then used eventually in the localizer schema, again, more specifically the db_connection_settings. ( I have no idea what the boundary id should mean or come from, just invented one)

 ```roomsql
 coredb=# select * from localizer.db_connection_settings;